toji/toji.dev/webgpu-particles/index.md

   <img src='media/sample-00.png' />
 </a>

-You can click and drag to rotate them and scroll/pinch to zoom.
+You can click and drag to rotate them and scroll/pinch to zoom, and each example will include a "View Source" button that will take you to the code running that particular example on [GitHub](https://github.com/toji/webgpu-particles/).
 And that's really all you need to know!

 <details markdown=block>
   <summary markdown=span><b>Click here if you want to learn more about how the demo base class works</b></summary>